expo/expo/docs/versions/v7.0.0/guides/logging.md

 #### Option 1: Use GUI log

--   In simulator, press `⌘ + /`, _or_ go to `Debug -> Open System Log` -- both of these open a log window that displays all of the logs from your device, including the logs from your Exponent app.
+-   In simulator, press `⌘ + /`, _or_ go to `Debug -> Open System Log` -- both of these open a log window that displays all of the logs from your device, including the logs from your Expo app.

 #### Option 2: Open it in terminal